drivebuddyai/machinelearningchallenge/README.md

 The goal here is to train a model that can text classify whether a given image is of pavbhaji or not

 NOTE :
+- This is text based classification challenge and not CNN computer vision based  challenge.
 - Json file contains metadata for instageram post is to be used for classification
 - Images are provided for the instagram post in the json_meta.